-Want to add a blog to your website to boost your SEO?
+Want to add a blog post (opens in new tab) to your website to boost your SEO (opens in new tab) (search engine optimization)?
 The good news is that you don’t necessarily have to create all your own content from scratch.
 There are plenty of free articles online that you can repurpose at no cost, written by people who simply want to get their work out into the world.

 There are a number of sites where anyone who wants to see their work published can go.
 EzineArticles (opens in new tab) is one of the largest databases of freely available articles, with more than half a million authors contributing work to the site.
 The topics covered vary widely—anyone can write about whatever niche subject interests them most—so you should have no problem finding content that fits your website’s theme.

 If you need more content, check out these five sites where writers are frequently adding fresh, free-to-use content:

 - Amazines (opens in new tab), which sports articles on a wide selection of topics